Seaweed, a common ingredient in some Asian cuisine, is now widely available in the United States as a snack, meal ingredient, and dietary supplement.

-- Nori: A red algae commonly sold in dried sheets and used to roll sushi.
+- Nori.
+This is a red algae commonly sold in dried sheets and used to roll sushi.

-- Sea lettuce: A type of green nori that looks like lettuce leaves.
-Commonly eaten raw in salads or cooked in soups.
+- Sea lettuce.
+This is a type of green nori that looks like lettuce leaves.
+It is commonly eaten raw in salads or cooked in soups.

-- Kelp: A brown algae usually dried into sheets and added to dishes during cooking.
-Can also be used as a gluten-free alternative to noodles.
+- Kelp.
+This brown algae is usually dried into sheets and added to dishes during cooking.
+It can also be used as a gluten-free alternative to noodles.

-- Kombu: A type of kelp with a strong flavor.
+- Kombu.
+This is a type of kelp with a strong flavor.
 It’s often pickled or used to make soup stock.

-- Arame: A different type of kelp with a mild, sweet flavor and firm texture.
+- Arame.
+This is a different type of kelp with a mild, sweet flavor and firm texture.
 It can be incorporated into a variety of dishes, including baked goods.

-- Wakame: A brown algae commonly used to make fresh seaweed salad.
+- Wakame.
+This brown algae is commonly used to make fresh seaweed salad.
 It can also be cooked in stews and soups.

-- Dulse: A red algae with a softer, chewier texture.
+- Dulse.
+This is a red algae with a softer, chewier texture.
 It is used to add flavor to a variety of dishes and may also be eaten as a dried snack.

-- Chlorella: A green, edible freshwater algae often sold as a supplement in powdered form.
+- Chlorella.
+This green, edible freshwater algae is often sold as a supplement in powdered form.

 Spirulina is often referred to as an edible, blue-green freshwater algae and is sold in tablet, flake or powdered form.

-However, spirulina has a different structure than other algae and is therefore technically considered a type of cyanobacteria.
+However, spirulina has a different structure than other algae and is therefore technically considered a type of cyanobacteria (blue-green algae).

 That said, since spirulina is often categorized with other types of algae in scientific research, it will be discussed alongside the other varieties in this article.

-There are various types of edible seaweed available.
-These can be consumed fresh, dried, cooked or as a powdered supplement.
+Various types of edible seaweed are available.
+These can be consumed fresh, dried, cooked, or as a powdered supplement.

 Seaweed is rich in various minerals and trace elements.
 In fact, it often contains higher levels of these nutrients than most other foods.

-For this reason, many consider seaweed to be vegetables of the sea.
+For this reason, many consider seaweed to be “the vegetables of the sea.”

 Seaweed’s nutrient content can vary based on where it was grown.
-Therefore, different types will contain different amounts of nutrients.
+As a result, different types will contain different amounts of nutrients.